ayoisaiah/focus/README.md

 $ focus --sound 'stadium_noise.flac'
 ```

 By default, ambient sounds are played only during work sessions.
 They are paused during break sessions, and resumed again in the next work session.
-If you'd like to retain the ambient sound during a break session, set the `sound_on_break` config option to `true`, or use the `--sound-on-break` or `-sob` cli option.
+If you'd like to retain the ambient sound during a break session, set the `sound_on_break` config option to `true`, or use the `--sound-on-break` or `-sob` flag.

 ## Statistics & History